-Tooth extraction is recommended when a tooth has a poor, questionable, or hopeless long-term prognosis.
+Tooth extraction is a surgical service that is recommended when a tooth has a poor, questionable, or hopeless long-term prognosis.
 Some patients elect to have teeth extracted when extreme measures are needed to save a tooth.

 An extraction is considered simple when the gums and bone do not need to be cut or drilled to remove the tooth.
 A surgical extraction involves the removal of gum and generally, bone.